-By Dr Constantinos Alexiou, Associate Professor (Reader) in Economics
+By Dr Constantinos Alexiou, Professor of Macroeconomics and Policy

 Ever since the early 1980s interest rates have been dwindling dramatically.
 ‘Pushing on the string’ policies have been implemented internationally hence contributing not only to the boom that followed the post-inflationary crisis (1967-1982) but also to the dot-com in 1999/2000 and the real estate bubbles in 2006/2007 respectively.

 In the years that followed, the low interest rate policy prescription continued more actively, culminating in further injection of money, the so-called Quantitative Easing (QE) which was introduced first in Japan and then in the US and the EU.
 The resulting zero-low-bound (ZLB) interest rate environment that dominated the period 2009-2018 galvanized the stock market considerably.

 In the EU, March 2015 heralded the commencement of QE whilst in the USA the FED decided to reverse the policy by announcing QE tapering to indicate the end of the Great Depression.
 Today, interest rates could get even more negative as central bank's proclivity to move to more active QE suggests that the novel negative interest rate environment is conducive to economic growth.

 Contrary to conventional wisdom, easy money, zero or negative interest rates are far from boosting investment activity and hence economic growth.
 Traditional monetary policies have failed to deliver, and central banks are running out of ideas.
 Investors are unwilling to respond to the emerging ZLB environment, and the bond yields have turned negative for the first time, potentially indicating a brewing recession.